Mean Robust Optimization: Worst-case value of the uncertain constraint

-In this section, we then show the effects of clustering on the {\it worst-case value of the constraint function in~\eqref{eq:robustopt}}.
-In particular, informally, we prove that when the support is large enough, \begin{itemize} \item If $g$ is affine in $u$, \gls{MRO} does not increase the worst-case value, regardless of $K$. \item If $g$ is concave in $u$ and satisfies certain smoothness conditions, \gls{MRO} has a higher worse-case value than Wasserstein \gls{DRO} and the increase is inversely related to the number of clusters~$K$. \end{itemize}
+For the simplest case of a single concave function, we prove that when the support is large enough, \begin{itemize} \item If $g$ is affine in $u$, \gls{MRO} does not increase the worst-case value, regardless of $K$. \item If $g$ is concave in $u$ and satisfies certain smoothness conditions, \gls{MRO} has a higher worst-case value than Wasserstein \gls{DRO} and the increase is inversely related to the number of clusters~$K$.
+In other words, the smaller the $K$, the higher the worst-case value. \end{itemize}

 \paragraph{Quantifying the clustering effect.} To quantify the effect of clustering, we calculate the difference between the following formulations of the worst-case value of the constraint in~\eqref{eq:robustopt}